by Jarrett Gil

 Ah, the 80s and 90s—a time of neon windbreakers, rollerblades, and the infamous "lanky" nickname that followed me around like a bad mullet.
 Standing tall at 6'6" and weighing in at a mere 185 lbs, I was the epitome of the "lanky" stereotype.

 Fast forward to today, and I've packed on some serious muscle.
-Now in my mid-40s, I'm tipping the scales at 215-220 lbs with a lean physique.
-I previously owned a private coaching practice helping men reach their body composition goals.
-However, teaching my fellow 'lanky' clients how to build muscle mass will forever hold a special place in my heart.
+Now in my mid-40s, I'm tipping the scales at 215lbs while maintaining a lean physique.
+I previously owned a coaching practice and teaching my fellow 'lanky' clients how to build muscle mass will forever hold a special place in my heart.

 Here's my street cred picture:

-This article will answer the following 10 questions:
+This article will answer the following 8 questions along with a few final tips:

 1. How much should I eat?